 In modern times, the White Rock and White Leghorn have taken over the Barred Rock in terms of popularity, but the Barred Rock is still an extremely popular and effective dual-purpose breed seen on farms around the world.

-You can find the Barred Plymouth Rock for sale from eFowl, as well as at many farm supply or feed stores around the United States during the spring and summer months.
+You can find the Barred Plymouth Rock for sale right here, with a bantam version also available, as well as at many farm supply or feed stores around the United States during the spring and summer months.